masasam/dotfiles/README.md

 ![baobao](https://raw.githubusercontent.com/masasam/image/image/baobao.png)

-SSD has only 120 G, but it is sufficient for the environment that uses arch linux and emacs.
+SSD has only 250 G, but it is sufficient for the environment that uses arch linux and emacs.

 #### Boot in USB memory

-Change it to boot usb in BIOS and boot.
+Change it to boot usb in BIOS or UEFI and boot.

 Partitioning

-* UEFI can not use thinkpad so BIOS
+* Use UEFI and GPT

   Choose according to your hardware.

-* Since it is GPT, it is partition / only
+* Partition / only

-  '/ Only' may be easier.

-* With SSD it's 8G memory so there's no swap
+* No swap

+Install archlinux

 	gdisk /dev/sda

-    1 sda1  BIOS boot partition(EF02) 1007KB
-    2 sda2 / All remaining
+clear the partition

+	Command (? for help):o

+Make ESP(EFI System Partition).
+Because I want to do UEFI boot, I make a FAT32 formatted partition.

+	Command (? for help):n
+	Permission number: 1
+	First sector     : enter
+	Last sector      : +512M
+	Hex code or GUID : EF00

+Set all the rest to / partition

+	Command (? for help):n
+	Permission number: 2
+	First sector     : enter
+	Last sector      : enter
+	Hex code or GUID : 8300

 Format and mount with ext4

+	mkfs.vfat -F32 /dev/sda1
 	mkfs.ext4 /dev/sda2
 	mount /dev/sda2 /mnt
+	mkdir /mnt/boot
+	mount /dev/sda1 /mnt/boot

 Connect internet with wifi